Abstract analogues of flux as symplectic invariants: Symplectic automorphisms

 \begin{assumption} $\mathit{HF}^*(L_1,L_2)$ is concentrated in degrees $[n/2-k,n/2+k]$ for some $k \geq n/2$.
 Moreover, both $\mathit{HF}^{n/2-k}(L_1,L_2)$ and $\mathit{HF}^{n/2+k}(L_1,L_2)$ are nonzero, and at least one of those spaces has dimension $>1$. \end{assumption}

 The argument outlined above shows how the conjugation isomorphisms act on the $E_1$ pages of the respective spectral sequences.
-The composition of these two isomorphisms defines the standard $\Z/m$-action.
+The composition of these two isomorphisms defines the standard $\bZ/m$-action.
 In particular, this acts on the last column

-by cyclically permuting the $m$ tensor factors, up to a degree-dependent sign.
-That sign could in principle be determined by a more careful argument, but it turns out to be irrelevant for our purpose.
+by cyclically permuting the $m$ tensor factors, up to (degree-dependent) signs.
+The signs could in principle be determined by a more careful argument, but they turn out to be irrelevant for our purpose.

-\begin{lemma} $\mathit{HF}^{2m(1-k-n/2)+n}((\tau_{L_1}\tau_{L_2})^m)$ contains a copy of the regular representation of $\Z/m$, for any $m \geq 1$. \end{lemma}
+\begin{lemma} $\mathit{HF}^{2m(1-k-n/2)+n}((\tau_{L_1}\tau_{L_2})^m)$ contains a copy of the regular representation of $\bZ/m$, for any $m \geq 1$. \end{lemma}

 \begin{proof} The $E_1^{0*}$ column contributes only in total degrees $\geq 0$, the $E_1^{1*}$ column in total degrees $\geq 1$, and the $E_1^{p*}$ ($1 < p < 2m$) columns in total degrees $\geq p(1-k-n/2) + n$.
 This means that the following piece, whose total degree is $2m(1-k-n/2) + n$, survives to $E_\infty$: